JaredLevi18/Stock-market-predictor./README.md

 # Stock-market-predictor.
-A stock market predictor with the power of LSTM and using two different APIs, Alpha Vantage and
+A stock market predictor with the power of LSTM and using the API of Alpha Vantage.